-But over my years of traveling, working with clients, and collaborating with tax attorneys who focus on taxes for expats, it has become painfully clear just how basic some of the mistakes people make when going overseas and taking their business and money offshore.
+From our experience of helping clients, and collaborating with attorneys who focus on taxes for expats, it’s clear just how fundamental some of those mistakes can be.

 One of the many obligations of a US citizen is the burden of filing and paying tax on their worldwide income no matter where on earth they live, unless and until they renounce their US citizenship.

-The FEIE has been available to US citizens living abroad in one way or another for almost a century as a means of helping reduce the tax burden for expats by allowing qualifying individuals to exclude the first $107,600 (in 2020 and $108,700 for tax year 2021) of their active income from their federal income tax.
+The FEIE has been available to US citizens living abroad in one way or another for almost a century as a means of helping reduce the tax burden for expats.
+It allows qualifying individuals to exclude the first $112,000 in tax year 2022 (and $120,000 in tax year 2022).

 While the amount of the exclusion adjusts on an annual basis to account for inflation, the underlying laws of the Foreign Earned Income Exclusion have not changed for years.

-However, recent changes made to the overall US tax system brought about by the Trump tax reform have drastically changed how the FEIE can be used in a holistic offshore tax strategy.
+However, changes made to the overall US tax system brought about by the Trump tax reform drastically changed how the FEIE can be used in a holistic offshore tax strategy.

 Unlike Australian, British, or Canadian citizens, a US person living overseas cannot simply declare him or herself “tax non-resident” and opt-out of the system.

-As we’ve discussed before on the site, only the United States and Eritrea (and possibly North Korea… yes, great company) effectively implement this citizenship-based tax system for all of their citizens.
+As we’ve discussed before on the site, only the United States and Eritrea (and possibly North Korea) effectively implement this citizenship-based tax system for all of their citizens.

-The ugly fact is that US citizens and green card holders – i.e., US persons – are unequivocally subject to US tax on their worldwide income (theoretically, it’s even possible for a non-US person to become subject to this worldwide tax by spending too much vacation time in the US).
+The simple truth is that US citizens and green card holders – i.e., US persons – are unequivocally subject to US tax on their worldwide income (theoretically, it’s even possible for a non-US person to become subject to this worldwide tax by spending too much vacation time in the US).